Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q

 Low-density parity-check (LDPC) codes are linear codes that were introduced by Gallager in 1962 \cite{my_ref:r1} and re-discovered by MacKay in 1995 \cite{mackay1995good}.
 The ensemble of LDPC codes that we consider (e.g. see \cite{my_ref:lubyca1} and \cite{my_ref:urbanke}) is defined by the edge degree distribution (d.d.) functions $\lambda(x)=\sum_{k\geq2}\lambda_{k}x^{k-1}$ and $\rho(x)=\sum_{k\geq2}\rho_{k}x^{k-1}$.
 The standard encoding and decoding algorithms are based on the bit-level operations.
 However, when applied to the transmission of data packets, it is natural to perform the encoding and decoding algorithm at the packet level rather than the bit level.
 For example, if we are going to transmit 32 bits as a packet, then we can use error-correcting codes over the, rather large, alphabet with $2^{32}$ elements.

-Let $Y$ be the r.v. which is the output of the the $q$-SC given the transmitted r.v. $X$.
-Then, the channel transition probability can be described as where $x$ (resp. $y$) is the transmitted (resp. received) symbol and $x,y\in GF(q)$.
-The capacity of the $q$-SC is $1+(1-p)\log_{q}(1-p)+p\log_{q}p-p\log_{q}(q-1)$ which is approximately equal to $1-p$ symbols per channel use for large $q$.
+Let the r.v.s $X$ and $Y$ be the input and output, respectively, of a $q$-ary symmetric channel ($q$-SC) whose transition probabilities are where $x,y\in GF(q)$.
+The capacity of the $q$-SC, $1+(1-p)\log_{q}(1-p)+p\log_{q}p-p\log_{q}(q-1)$, is approximately equal to $1-p$ symbols per channel use for large $q$.
 This implies the number of symbols which can be reliably transmitted per channel use of the $q$-SC with large $q$ is approximately equal to that of the BEC with erasure probability $p$.